eosrio/hyperion-docs/docs/install.md

 ##### 2. Edit `/etc/elasticsearch/jvm.options`

+Avoid allocating more than 31GB when setting your heap size, even if you have enough RAM.

+You can test on your system by running the following command with the desired size (change `-Xmx32g`):

+`java -Xmx32g -XX:+UseCompressedOops -XX:+PrintFlagsFinal Oops | grep Oops`

+Check if `UseCompressedOops` is true on the results for a valid optimized heap size.

+After that, edit the following lines on `jvm.options`, note that Xms and Xmx must have the same value.
 ```
-# Set your heap size, avoid allocating more than 31GB, even if you have enought RAM.
-# Test on your specific machine by changing -Xmx32g in the following command:
-# java -Xmx32g -XX:+UseCompressedOops -XX:+PrintFlagsFinal Oops | grep Oops
 -Xms16g
 -Xmx16g
 ```

 ##### 3. Allow memlock
-run `sudo systemctl edit elasticsearch` and add the following lines
+run `sudo systemctl edit elasticsearch` and add the following lines:

 ```
 [Service]